aadhav-n1/QuickShorts/README.md

 - Open Command Prompt or Terminal and change directory to the folder where **manage.py** is present.
 - Run **python manage.py runserver** (Make sure you have Python 3.7.2 and Django installed.)
 - Open your browser and go to **127.0.0.1:8000**
 - Congratulations!
-TextCorrector has been setup successfully!
+QuickShorts has been setup successfully!

 ## Features:
 - **Quick 30-second reads with no ads!**